BRAIN FITNESS FOR PILOTS – Peer Reviewed & Research Based!

 It should be noted that in virtually all pilots training the OA Way leads to significant gains in one or more processing areas, which may or may not reach our target training levels or lead to desired results.

-While we know there are free “brain games” in cyberspace, many (if not all) lack the scientific scrutiny of OA or are not specifically designed for pilots.
-Typical costs for coached online programs have ranged from $1200 to $2000, often for 5-weeks of training of just ONE neurocognitive domain (OA trains 3 to 6 domains, depending on a pilot’s needs, which is possible due to advancements in adaptive training).
-We also do not waste a pilot’s time by using exercises that may not have the cognitive rigor or difficulty required in the aviation environment.
-Finally, we help you understand how ready you are for costly neuropsychological testing based on our carefully constructed research database, all without in-person visits!
+We do not waste a pilot’s time by using exercises that may not have the cognitive rigor or difficulty required in the aviation environment.
+Finally, we help you understand how ready you are for costly neuropsychological testing based on our carefully constructed research database and published research, all without in-person visits!

 When it comes to our mission, the bottom line is we strive to assist pilots in reaching their aviation goals, and we believe the human pilot should never be considered “obsolete.”
 So, strengthening the Neurological Hardware of the Human Pilot is our number one endeavor and we believe there is no better and cost-effective pathway to this (especially for those seeking special issuance).